kiedtl/huxdemp/README.md

 - An option to change the order/format of the columns.
   - Allow splitting the ASCII column into half.
 E.g., first-byte, first-ascii, second-byte, second-ascii
-- A $HXD_COLORS variable to change the display style of the ASCII/byte column.
 - Unicode rune pane.
 - A flag to "mark" the nth byte of the input, with both an absolute and relative position.
 (Is this really needed?)